MelbourneGenomics/cpipe/docs/docker.md

 ```bash
 alias cpipe=docker run  -v `pwd`/batches:/opt/cpipe/batches cpipe:<tag>
 ```

+Also recall how filepaths work inside the container as explained above.

 You can now refer to the [command documentation](commands.md), remembering that you should use the above command instead of `./cpipe`.